 North Island resources

 Thirteen coalfields, extending from Drury (30 kilometres south of Auckland) to Mangapēhi (20 kilometres south of Te Kūiti), are geologically grouped as Waikato coalfields.
-In these, there are 2,078 million tonnes of in-ground coal.
-However, much of this is in deep seams, which will be very difficult to mine by conventional means.
-Techniques such as underground coal gasification or coal seam methane production may be needed to extract the energy.
+In these, there are 2 billion tonnes of in-ground coal.
+However, much of this is in seams that are too deep to mine.
+In 2020, opencast mines at Maramarua and Rotowaro were the only Waikato mines still working.

 Waikato coals are all sub-bituminous, laid down in the Eocene and Oligocene periods.
-Seams in the north of the region generally have low to medium ash and low sulfur contents, whereas seams in the south have medium to high ash and sulfur contents.
+Seams in the north of the region generally have low to medium ash and low sulfur contents, while seams in the south have medium to high ash and sulfur contents.
 The main seam is typically 3–10 metres thick, but reaches 20 metres or more in parts of the Huntly and Waikare coalfields.
-Some of the thinner seams have been worked out.

 There are five coalfields in northern Taranaki, of which the Mōkau coalfield near the west coast is the largest.
-Previous mining has been on a small scale, and there has been no production since the last mine, in the Waitewhena coalfield, closed in 1990.
-In-ground resources amount to 380 million tonnes of sub-bituminous coal.
+Previous mining was on a small scale, and there has been no production since the last mine, in the Waitewhena coalfield, closed in 1990.
+In-ground resources amount to 380 million tonnes of sub-bituminous coal, but this is unlikely to be economically mineable.

-There are 983 million tonnes of in-ground coal in the region.
-Over three-quarters of recoverable reserves are in the Greymouth coalfield (mostly underground) and Buller coalfield (mostly opencast).
-After an explosion at the Pike River mine in 2010 which killed 29 men, the government decided that there would be no further mining in the area, which was to be added to the Paparoa National Park.
+While there are large quantities of in-ground coal remaining in the region, most of the easily-won coal has been mined.
+Over three-quarters of resources are in the Greymouth coalfield (mostly underground) and Buller coalfield (mostly opencast), but how much is mineable depends on coal prices, land access and a resumption of underground mining.
+After an explosion at the Pike River mine in 2010 which killed 29 men, the government decided that there would be no further mining in the area, which has been added to the Paparoa National Park.

 Coal from the top of a mountain